Coding4Toon/bounty-react-planner-app/WRITEUP.md

 12) We add our custom function into the state array and import it into the file WidgetGalleryModal.js

-### Improvement
+### Improvement / Limitation detected

-Kanban widget only support "Main" position.
+Kanban draggable cards only support "Main", "Right" and "Left" position.
+In "Floating" position, draggable cards are not working due to conflict draggable floating widget.